pypeit/PypeIt/doc/deimos_howto.rst

 *keck_deimos_A* beneath where the script was run.
 Note that RAW_PATH should be the *full* path, i.e. including a / at the start.

+You will likely see a few WARNINGs about not determining frames of a few types (e.g. align).
+You may ignore these (and most other) WARNING messages of PypeIt.

 If your files included more than one setup (including multiple masks), then you may wish to replace ``A`` with ``B`` or some